 We identify and employ a meta-analytical approach (described in section 2) that draws on Bayesian methods commonly used in medical research and previously implemented in Hsiang et al. (2013b).
 Using these techniques, we design an open-source tool which can update aggregated dose-response functions in real time as new research becomes available (fig. B2).
 With the method of meta-analysis in place, we then identify a group of rigorous studies across a number of climate-impacted sectors.
-Combining the dose-response functions for each sector.
+Combining the dose-response functions from individual studies (detailed in section 3), we generate a series of aggregate response functions for each sector.
 Finally, to understand the impact of climate upon each sector, we take the product of our response functions and the downscaled physical climate projections described in Technical Appendix A, giving us partial equilibrium impacts out to the end of the current century (described in section 4).
 These impacts are then used as input to computationally model the general equilibrium effects of changes in climate.